ices-tools-dev/VISA_tool/hke.md

   </tr>
   <tr>
    <td style="text-align:left;font-weight: bold;color: black;background-color: lightgrey;"> Management plan </td>
    <td style="text-align:left;"> The current recovery plan (EU, 2004) is based on precautionary reference points that are no longer appropriate.
-ICES has not evaluated this plan. </td>
+ICES has not evaluated this plan.
+The European Commission has proposed a multiannual management plan (MAP) for the Western Waters, which is not yet finalized (EU, 2018). </td>
   </tr>
 </tbody>
 </table>